MicrosoftDocs/visualstudio-docs/docs/ide/git-team-explorer-feature-comparison.md

 ---
 title: Side-by-side comparison of Git and Team Explorer in Visual Studio
 titleSuffix: ""
-description: Compare how Team Explorer and the new integrated Git experience can help you manager source control and version control. ms.date: 03/08/2021 ms.topic: how-to ms.author: tglee
+description: Compare and contrast how to use the new Git experience versus Team Explorer in Visual Studio to manage source control. ms.date: 03/08/2021 ms.topic: how-to ms.author: tglee